The Global Scholar curriculum comprises two elements:

 Leadership development is a big part of the Global Scholar experience.
 Through workshops and group work, Global Scholars sharpen several skill-areas, including: leading for social change, policy making, persuasive writing (from op-eds to policy memos), strategic planning, public speaking, and branding & promoting your cause.

-Unique to the Global Scholar curriculum is our Social Change and Innovation Clinic, a series of sessions on leadership, communications, advocacy and social change.
-The Clinic culminates with Global Scholars drafting a specific project or campaign to launch in their local community.
+Unique to the Global Scholar curriculum is our Action Lab, a series of sessions on leadership, communications, advocacy and social change.
+The Lab culminates with Global Scholars drafting a specific project or campaign to launch in their local community.

 Scholars learn directly from foreign policy experts.
 In recent years, we have met with a powerful mix of leaders and organizations representing many sectors and issues.
 Recent speakers range from Ambassador Bonnie Jenkins, Special Coordinator for Threat Reduction at the U.S. Department of State to Saul Garlick, founder and chairman of ThinkImpact.
 Global scholars also visit and speak with officials at various embassies and Senate offices.